First Academic Dismissal

 At this time all College offices are closed to the public.
 Services are provided remotely (online and by phone) only.

-The following information is for the upcoming Spring 2021 semester:
+The following information was for the Spring 2021 semester:

 Fall 2021 Priority Deadline

 Fall 2021 Absolute Last Day to Submit

 Students who completed all steps after December 1st and by January 4th, 2021 by 11:59 pm were reviewed on a first-come-first-served basis in order of process completion.